takecy/bob/README.md

 <br/>
 Development
 ----
-1. fork to your repository.
+1. Fork to your repository.
 1. ``` $git clone <your repository url>```
 1. ```$make build```
 1. ```$./bob ping```